Patience is not about waiting, it’s the ability to maintain a positive outlook while working hard for what you believe in.

 There’s a saying that the definition of madness is doing the same thing over and over again and expecting different results.
 Take this to heart.
 If you keep doing what you’re doing, you’ll keep getting what you’re getting.
 Oftentimes the only difference between a successful person and a person who makes little progress is not one’s superior abilities, but the courage that one has to bet on their ideas, to take calculated risks, and to take steady steps forward.

 Truly, some people sit and wait for the magic beans to arrive while the rest of us just get up and get to work.

 2. Keep waiting for the right time.

 Even when we have productive intentions, too many of us waste so much of our time waiting for ideal paths to appear.
 But they never do of course, because we forget that paths are made by walking, not waiting.
 So stop waiting today…

 Think of today as the beginning — the conception of a new life.
 The next nine months are all yours.
 You can do with them as you please.
 Make them count!
 Because a new person is born in nine months.
 The only question is: Who do you want that person to be?
 Now is the time to decide.

 And no, you shouldn’t feel more confident before you take the next step.
 Taking the next step is what builds your confidence and fuels your inner and outer growth.

-3. Believe good things come easy.
+3. Believe good things come fast and easy.